 A transaction is a set of queries to be executed atomically on a single consistent view of a database.
-The main challenge to support transactional guarantees in a cloud computing environment is to provide the ACID properties of Atomicity, Consistency, Isolation and Durability [20] without compromising the scalability properties of the cloud.
+The main challenge to support transactional guarantees in a cloud computing environment is to provide the ACID properties of Atomicity, Consistency, Isolation and Durability [4] without compromising the scalability properties of the cloud.
 However, the underlying cloud data storage services provide only eventual consistency.
-We address this problem by creating a secondary temporary copy of the application data in the transaction managers that handle consistency.
+We address this discrepancy by creating a secondary temporary copy of the application data in the transaction managers that handle consistency.

 Obviously, any centralized transaction manager would face two scalability problems: 1) A single transaction manager must execute all incoming transactions and would eventually become the performance and availability bottleneck; 2) A single transaction manager must maintain a copy of all data accessed by transactions and would eventually run out of storage space.
-To support transactions in a scalable fashion, we propose to split the transaction manager into any number of Local Transaction Managers (LTMs) and to partition the application data and the load of transaction processing across LTMs.
+To support scalable transactions, we propose to split the transaction manager into any number of Local Transaction Managers (LTMs) and to partition the application data and the load of transaction processing across LTMs.

 CloudTPS exploits three properties typical of Web applications to allow efficient and scalable operations.
 First, we observe that in Web applications, all transactions are short-lived because each transaction is encapsulated in the processing of a particular request from a user.
-This rules out long-lived transactions that make scalable transactional systems so difficult to design, even in medium-scale environments [49].
+This rules out long-lived transactions that make scalable transactional systems so difficult to design, even in medium-scale environments [5].
 Second, Web applications tend to issue transactions that span a relatively small number of well-identified data items.
 This means that the commit protocol for any given transaction can be confined to a relatively small number of servers holding the accessed data items.
 It also implies a low (although not negligible) number of conflicts between multiple transactions concurrently trying to read/write the same data items.
-Third, many read-only queries of Web applications can produce useful results by accessing an older yet consistent version of data.
-This allows to execute complex read queries directly in the cloud data service, rather than in LTMs.
+Third, many read-only queries of